Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series

 \subsection{Noise removal from ECG signal}

-Electrocardiogram (ECG) signals, records of the electrical activity of the heart, are used to examine the activity of human heart.
+Electrocardiogram (ECG) signals, records of the electrical activity of the heart, are used to examine the activity of the human heart.
 There are various problems that may arise while recording an ECG signal.
-It may be distorted due to the presence of various noises such as channel noise, baseline wander (BLW) noise (of generally below 0.5 Hz), power-line interference (PLI) of 50 Hz (or 60 Hz), and physiological artifact.
-Due to these noises, it becomes difficult to diagnose diseases, and thus appropriate treatment may be impacted\cite{ag2}.
+It may be distorted by various noises, such as channel noise, baseline wander (BLW) noise (generally below 0.5 Hz), power-line interference (PLI) at 50 Hz (or 60 Hz), and physiological artifacts.
+Due to these noises, it becomes difficult to diagnose diseases, thereby affecting appropriate treatment \cite{ag2}.
 The BLW and PLI removal from an ECG signal (obtained from MIT-Arrhythmia database, $Fs=360$ Hz) using the proposed method is shown in Figure \ref{fig:ECG_FDM}: (a) a segment of clean ECG signal (top), ECG signal heavily corrupted (i.e., SNR is low, in the range $\approx -18.4$ dB) with BLW and PLI (bottom) noises, (b) ECG signal after noise removal (top), separated BLW (middle) and PLI (bottom).